Korean Tofu Soup

 If you don’t usually cook with Kimchi, it is a delicious addition to recipes like fried rice and ramen soups that really gives a pop of flavour!

-- This recipe is warming and cozy and comes together in just 30 minutes!
+- Quick and easy: This recipe comes together in just 30 minutes, perfect for busy weeknights.

 Heat the olive oil in a pot and add the onion ginger and garlic letting cook for 2 minutes.
 Then add the kimchi and stir everything together.